 1. TELL A STORY – THE ART OF STORYTELLING

-Well this did not actually happen with me but it gives you the idea that storytelling is the single most powerful way to begin a presentation or speech.
-Audience start visualizing the events as it unfolds, resulting in them getting highly engaged with the speech or presentation.
+Well, this did not actually happen with me but it gives you the idea that storytelling is the single most powerful way to begin a presentation or speech.
+The audience starts visualizing the events as it unfolds, resulting in them getting highly engaged with the speech or presentation.